mikenguyen13/bio/content/privacy.md

 This page is collecting web activities.
 However, your data will not be sold under any circumstances.
-I simply want to who my audiences are.
+I simply want to know who my audiences are.